tenbonks/gravBALL/README.md

     3. Reloaded the page.
     4. The start screen displays "High Score: 1", also opened developer tools and checked under local storage to see if it was set.
     5. Local storage "high score" set to "1".
-    6. repeated step 2, but got a score of 7.
+    6. Repeated step 2, but got a score of 7.
-    7. reloaded page
+    7. Reloaded page
     8. The start screen displays "High Score: 7", also opened developer tools and checked under local storage and "high score" was set to "7".

 8. I expect the canvas to not register key input if I've clicked outside of the canvas element
     1. Load the page.
-    2. click inside the canvas to start the game.
+    2. Click inside the canvas to start the game.
-    3. click outside of the canvas once the game has started.
+    3. Click outside of the canvas once the game has started.
     4. hold down *spacebar*, the ball freely bounces which means key input isn't being registered
     5. This verifies it is functioning as as expected.